scotchka/scotchka.github.io/2020/06/28/a_recursive_function_that_does_not_call_itself.rst

 120

-It is straightfoward to eliminate the double reference by having the decorator do the replication as well:
+It is straightfoward to eliminate the double reference by having the decorator do the "passing in" as well:

 .. literalinclude:: y_combinator_final.py